MicrosoftDocs/architecture-center/docs/patterns/pipes-and-filters-content.md

 Decompose a task that performs complex processing into a series of separate elements that can be reused.
-This architectural style is the underlying principle behind shell languages.
+This architectural style is simple to understand and has a low overall cost.
+Shell languages such as Bash and some MapReduce tools use this architectural style.

 ## Context and problem